-Clearly, an animal already fighting an infection, injury, or other illness is not going to have adequate resources to devote to the vaccine–and it could take away from its ability to fight what’s already there.
+Clearly, an animal already fighting an infection, injury, or other illness is not going to have adequate resources to devote to the vaccine – and it could take away from its ability to fight what’s already there.

 Chemotherapy and steroids suppress the immune system and deplete its ability to produce a good vaccine response.
-Even something as seemingly benign as a bath or an elective surgery or dental procedure will reduce body temperature, a stress which can also inhibit the immune system.
+Even something as seemingly benign as a bath or an elective surgery or dental procedure will reduce body temperature, a stress that can also inhibit the immune system.

-These are some of the reasons why the directions on every vial of vaccine say “for use in healthy animals only.”
+These are some of the reasons why the directions on every vial of vaccine say “For use in healthy animals only.”